-POLICY

-2/25/2019

-DISABILITY MANAGEMENT
+DISABILITY MANAGEMENT POLICY

-Section/Number: 4-2-2 Total Pages: 3
+Section/Number: 4-2-2 Total Pages: 5

 Dept. Responsible: Human Resources - Occ.
 Health Effective Date: 12/17/1998

-Special Note: This supersedes any previous reasonable accommodation and disability management policies.
-Revision No: 2
+Special Note: This supersedes any previous reasonable accommodation and disability management policies

-Last Revision Date:
+Last Review Date: 2/25/2019

+Revision No. 2

 I. Policy

 The Metropolitan Council complies with all state and federal laws that prohibit discrimination against qualified individuals with disabilities in all employment practices.
 The Council and its divisions will provide reasonable accommodations, in accordance with the Americans with Disabilities Act (ADA), it's amendments passed in 2008, the ADA Amendments Act (ADAAA) and the Minnesota Human Rights Act, to qualified applicants and employees with disabilities, unless doing so will cause an undue hardship to the organization.
-Reasonable accommodations are provided to a job applicant with a disability who requests an accommodation during the recruitment and selection process, an employee with a disability who requests an accommodation to perform the essential functions of their position, and when an employee with a disability requests an accommodation to have equal access to the benefits and privileges of their employment.
+Reasonable accommodations are provided to a job applicant with a disability who requests an accommodation to perform the essential functions of their position, and when an employee with a disability requests an accommodation to have equal access to the benefits and privileges of their employment.

-This policy applies to all employees of and applicants for employment to the Council and its division.
+This policy applies to all employees of and applicants for employment to the Council and its divisions.

 II.
 Purpose of Policy

-This policy and related procedures(s) ensure compliance with all federal, state and local laws, establishes a written and readily accessible procedure regarding reasonable accommodations to all employees and job applicants, provides guidance and resources about reasonable accommodations, outlines an interactive dialogues process to explore reasonable accommodations, and establishes a timely and thorough review process for requests for reasonable accommodation.
+This policy and related procedure(s) ensure compliance with all federal, state and local laws, establishes a written and readily accessible procedure regarding reasonable accommodations to all employees and job applicants, provides guidance and resources about reasonable accommodations, outlines an interactive dialogues process to explore reasonable accommodations, and establishes a timely and thorough review process for requests for reasonable accommodation.

-Deleted: 1¶

-Deleted: 04/15/2015

-Deleted: adheres to

-Deleted: regulations under

-Deleted: 1990

-Deleted: Americans with Disabilities Act Amendments Act (ADAAA 2008)

-Deleted: